Human Spaceflights

 3 Haigneré Jean-Pierre Research Cosmonaut

-alternate crew photo
+alternative crew photo

 Flight

-During the French MIR Antares mission, which lasted two weeks, eleven experiments in the fields of biomedicine, physics and technology have been carried out.
+During the French Mir Antares mission, which lasted two weeks, eleven experiments in the fields of biomedicine, physics and technology have been carried out.
 ORTHOSTATISME concerned the study of blood pressure and cardiovascular regulation, and with the distribution of blood flow in zero gravity.
 Similarly, the effects on hormones were studied.
 In the experiment ILLUSION the adaptation of the sensory organs to the space environment was investigated.
 In NAUSICAA 1 the composition and strength of the radiation field surrounding the astronauts were measured.
 Further experiments were concerned with the life of cells and effects on the immune system.
-Crystal growth, the effect of cosmic radiation on electronic components and the behaviour of fluids in microgravity were further objects of investigation.
+Crystal growth, the effect of cosmic radiation on electronic components and the behavior of fluids in microgravity were further objects of investigation.

-After undocking of Soyuz TM-14 (Aleksandr Viktorenko / Aleksandr Kaleri / Michel Tognini) every-day-life on the station started for the twelfth MIR resident crew.
+After undocking of Soyuz TM-14 (Aleksandr Viktorenko / Aleksandr Kaleri / Michel Tognini) every-day-life on the station started for the twelfth Mir resident crew.
 The focus was on geophysics, materials science and manufacturing special alloys crystals, biotechnology, astronomy and medical examinations.
 In addition, the small satellite MAK 2 for Moscow Aviation Institute has been suspended.

 The return capsule of Progress M-14 was loaded with about 150 kg of research material just before the undocking.
 A further material delivery arrived with Progress M-15 in October 1992.